 Property Description Certified Indicates whether the selected drive is vendor-certified.
 In some configurations you can only use certified drives to create configurations.
 Logical Sector Size The logical sector size of this drive.
 The possible options are 4 KB or 512 B .
 Physical Sector Size The physical sector size of this drive.
 The possible options are 4 KB or 512 B .
 SMART Status Indicates whether the Self-Monitoring Analysis and Reporting Technology (SMART) feature is enabled or disabled on the drive.
 The SMART feature monitors the internal performance of all motors, heads, and drive electronics to detect predictable drive failures.
 Revision The firmware revision level of the drive.
 Connected Port The port on which the drive is connected.
 Media Errors The number of physical errors detected on the disk media.
 Predicted Fail Count A property indicating the number of errors that have been detected on the disk media.
 SAS Address The World Wide Name (WWN) for the drive.
 Emergency Spare Indicates whether the drive is commissioned as an emergency spare.
+Driver Power State Indicates whether the selected drive is powered on.
 Commissioned Hot Spare Indicates if any hot spare drive (dedicated, global, or emergency) has actually been commissioned.
 Cache Setting Indicates if the drive cache is enabled or disabled.
 Available Size (GB) The available size of the drive, in GB.